dicethedev/blessingsamuel/README.md

 ### Custom cursor using GSAP library
 npm i gsap

-it will install all the gspa dependencies...
+it will install all the gsap dependencies...

 Gsap webiste (https://zelen-co.com/articles/custom-cursor-in-vuejs-with-gsap/)